Can we talk about how delicious pull apart garlic bread is for a moment?

-Cut the bread carefully and do not cut all the way through to the bottom, only cut about half way.
+- Cut the bread carefully and do not cut all the way through to the bottom, only cut about half way.
 Take it slow and let the knife work its magic!

-Mix the mozzarella cheese with the garlic and seasonings.
+- Mix the mozzarella cheese with the garlic and seasonings.
 Set aside to cut the bread.

-Stuff the cheese mixture in between all of the cut bread, being gentle with the bread so it does not tear.
+- Stuff the cheese mixture in between all of the cut bread, being gentle with the bread so it does not tear.

 - Pour the melted butter on top, loosely wrap with foil and bake.

 While the pull apart bread is in the oven, whisk together the ingredients for the dipping sauce.
 Serve the bread while it’s warm and ooey-gooey!

 - Carefully cut the bread with a bread knife just about half way.
 You can cut into large or smaller squares – chefs choice!
 I like big, hearty squares.

 - Cook the bread for an addition 2-3 minutes on broil to get the bread nice and crusty on top and the cheese bubbling.

-Prep the loaf in advance and store in the fridge before you want to bake it.
+- Prep the loaf in advance and store in the fridge before you want to bake it.
 Don’t pour the melted butter on until you’re ready to bake!

-Use the leftovers for dunking in red sauce or in a cozy soup.
+- Use the leftovers for dunking in red sauce or in a cozy soup.

 Let’s get that oven pre heated and ready to make some addicting and amazing pull apart garlic bread!